Frequently Asked Questions

 You should talk with an attorney whenever you have suffered a physical injury caused by another person OR you have suffered an injury at work.
 It costs nothing to consult one of our attorneys.

 Failing to consult with an attorney in an injury case could cost you a loss of money and loss of your rights as an injured person or worker.
 There is no charge to speak to an attorney at Skaug Law to discuss your case.

 Experience, results, reputation, resources and commitment.
 Our Nampa office has been serving the legal needs of injured persons for 23 years.
 Our practice emphasizes personal injury, workers’ compensation and wrongful death.
 We have recovered millions of dollars for our clients in settlements and verdicts.

 Our attorneys are licensed in Idaho, Oregon, Montana, and Arizona.
-We are members of the Idaho Trial Lawyers Association and Association for Justice.
+We are members of the Idaho Trial Lawyers Association and The American Association for Justice.
 We have an A+ rating from the Better Business Bureau and are highly rated in online reviews.

 You pay nothing up front.
 We work on a contingency basis.
 We are paid when we win a financial judgment for you.
 If we don’t win, you pay no attorney fees.
 In most personal injury cases, the attorney fee is 30% of funds recovered for the client.

 In workers’ compensation cases, the attorney fee is usually 25% of the recovery of disputed benefits.
 Experience has shown that clients who hire an attorney receive more for themselves than people who pursue their case on their own.

 A personal injury case arises whenever one person injures another through negligence, recklessness or simple stupidity.
 If you are injured by another person, you have a right to get money for your medical bills, wage loss and misery caused by that person’s actions.